anandu06dev/ng4StarterKit/README.md

 Angular promotes two types of models:

 - `View Model`: This object represents data required by a view.
 It does not represent a real world object.
 - `Domain Model`: This object represents data and logic related to the business domain.
-It represents a real world object.

-The view model and domain model may have different schemas to keep the domain model agnostic of view layer concerns.
+The view model and domain model may have different schemas to hold the domain model agnostic of view.

 **» Implementation patterns**<br/>